Glokc0ma/SD-Maid-Pro/Frequently-Asked-Questions.md

 * Using "Clear Data" on the Google Play app (`com.android.vending`).

 ### Google Play is asking me to buy the app again
 If you uninstall an app shortly after purchasing it, Google Play automatically refunds your purchase.
-The current automatic refund window is [2 hours](https://support.google.com/googleplay/answer/2479637?hl=en).
+Currently the automatic refund window is [2 hours](https://support.google.com/googleplay/answer/2479637?hl=en).
+This is only happens once per app.

 ### SD Maid is not enabling the pro features
 If the both SD Maid (`eu.thedarken.sdm`) and the SD Maid Pro plugin/unlocker (`eu.thedarken.sdm.unlocker`) are installed, SD Maid should enable all pro features.
 Detection of the SD Maid Pro happens on app launch and when closing/opening the UI.